 4-3A-5: RUNNING AT LARGE PROHIBITED:

-It shall be unlawful for the owner of any animal to allow the same to run at large.
-Any animal shall be kept on the owner's property by means of an adequate fence to hold the animal on said owner's premises or by means of a cord, chain, or rope of such length to restrict the animal to the owner's property.
+It shall be unlawful for the owner of any livestock to allow the same to run at large.
+Any livestock shall be kept on the owner's property by means of an adequate fence to hold the livestock on said owner's premises or by means of a cord, chain, or rope of such length to restrict the livestock to the owner's property.
 The provisions as to fencing contained herein shall apply to fowl which traditionally are not and cannot be collared and leashed.
 (2010 Code)

 4-3A-6: VIOLATIONS; PENALTIES:

-Any person, firm or corporation violating any of the provisions of this article shall be deemed guilty of a misdemeanor and, upon conviction thereof, shall be subject to penalty as provided in subsection 1-4-1A of this code Each day such violation is committed or permitted to continue shall constitute a separate offense and shall be punishable as such hereunder.
+Any person, firm or corporation violating any of the provisions of this article shall be deemed guilty of an infraction and, upon conviction thereof, shall be subject to the following penalties and fines:

+1st offense - $40.00 but will be reduced to a warning only if corrected within 10 days.

+2nd offence - $80.00

+3rd offence - $160.00

+4th offence within one year shall be considered a misdemeanor punishable by a $300.00 fine, or one month in jail, or both.
+Each and every day the violation persists shall be considered a separate violation of this ordinance.

+Each day such violation is committed or permitted to continue shall constitute a separate offense and shall be punishable as such hereunder.
 (2010 Code)

+Any person submitting a complaint to the City requesting enforcement of this Chapter 3 must give a written statement describing alleged violation(s) of this Chapter signed by the Complainant identifying the owner of the animal and providing sufficient details of the conduct of the animal and its owner(s) to satisfy the City or its enforcement officer that a violation of this Chapter has occurred.
+The Complainant must also indicate he or she will be willing to act as a witness, if necessary, in the prosecution of the owner of the animal who has violated this Chapter.

+4-3A-7: SEVERABILITY CLAUSE:

+Should any Section or provision of this Ordinance be declared in a Court of law to be unconstitutional or invalid, such decision shall not affect the validity of the Ordinance as a whole or any part thereof, other than the part so declared.

+4-3A-8: REPEALER CLAUSE:

+All Ordinances or parts thereof in conflict herewith are hereby repealed.

+4-3A-9: EFFECTIVE DATE:

+This Ordinance shall be in full force and effect from and after its passage, approval and publication according to law.

 PASSED AND APPROVED by the City Council and Mayor of the City of Downey, Idaho, this 10th day of March, 2020.